yadavmayank742/IITB_Notes/Docker/Understanding Architecture.md

    `<options>` can be any valid parameter that can override the default behavior of the command, like the `--publish` option for port mapping.

-2. `docker run <image name>` : this requests the docker daemon to instantiate image `<image name>` .
+1. `docker container run <image name>` : this requests the docker daemon to instantiate image `<image name>` .

    The instantiated image is called a "container".

+   This command is same as `docker run <image name>` in versions before `1.13`.
 2.